postcss/postcss/README.md

 1. Add PostCSS to your build tool.
 See [Grunt], [Gulp] and [webpack] plugins for further instructions.
-2. Select plugins from list below and add them to your build tool.
+2. Select plugins from list below and add them to your PostCSS.
-3. Make awesome sites and applications.
+3. Make awesome products.

 [webpack]: https://github.com/postcss/postcss-loader
 [Grunt]:   https://github.com/nDmitry/grunt-postcss